Way back in 2012 when the first wall was about to be taken down, I took this photo of the floating wall in the master bathroom.

 In areas subject to floor heaving, non-bearing walls on basement floor slabs should be built to accommodate not less than 1-1/2 inches of floor movement.

-The finish detail shows pressure treated floor plates, however our floor is not below grade so we are using the original 2 x 4 base.
+The finish detail shows pressure treated floor plates, however our floor is not a basement so we are using the original 2 x 4 base.
 This specification mentions 40 lb nails for the walls to slide on.
 It also shows that drywall does not extend to the bottom plate but a spacer is installed instead, supposedly covered by the baseboard.

 The floating or hanging walls are more secure than you might believe since they are only held vertical by a few long nails.
 We have just started our walls and Dave has developed a method he is comfortable with that is very sturdy.